khezen/bulklog/README.md

       log: {}
 ```

-*bulklog* is schema free but we encourage you to provide some base structure since it might enbale consumers to store data more efficiently.
+*bulklog* is schema free but we encourage you to provide some base structure since it might enbale output destination to process data more efficiently.

 ```yaml
 collections: